mmbman/Katagiri/1986-03-21-Principles-of-Practice-Talk-3.md

 **Katagiri Roshi:** Yes, that’s true.

-**Questioner:** So you open to... maybe some time of experience, you might have?
+**Questioner:** So you open to... maybe some [kind] of experience you might have?

 **Katagiri Roshi:** Yes.
 But there is no guarantee. *[Laughter.]*

-I tell you ... your freedom.
+I tell you [about] your freedom.
 I don’t want to “quote” a certain, you know... promise.
 I don’t want that.
 I’m not talking about some [interruptions].
 I always want you to be free from anything.

 Otherwise you cannot continue to practice *shikantaza*.
-If I say, “Yes you can get a complete attainment if you practice this one,” you are already caught by suffering.
+If I say, “Yes, you can get a complete attainment if you practice this [way],” you are already caught by suffering.
 So you never attain enlightenment.

 So that’s why I say there is no guarantee.
 Because it depends on the karmic life, *[he laughs,]* your karmic life.